Introduction

 - Credential stuffing

-Credential stuffing involves bots using stolen credentials to gain unauthorised access, while web scraping entails extracting data without consent.
+Credential stuffing involves bots using stolen credentials to gain unauthorised access, while entails extracting data without consent.
 Both pose serious threats to online security.

-To combat these threats, Appstractor implements robust authentication methods, such as user:pass or IP-whitelist options, ensuring secure access to its services.
-Furthermore, Appstractor's built-in IP rotation feature enhances security by managing sticky sessions that last up to 10 minutes.
+To combat these threats, implements , such as user:pass or IP-whitelist options, ensuring secure access to its services.
+Furthermore, 's built-in enhances security by managing sticky sessions that last up to 10 minutes.
 This allows for efficient data handling while minimising the risk of unauthorised access.

-Understanding these threats and applying Appstractor's security measures is essential for learning how to stop bot attacks on websites and safeguarding your online presence from potential harm.
+Understanding these threats and applying is essential for learning how to and from potential harm.

 Identify Malicious Bots: Detection Techniques